florian-lefebvre/astro-integration-kit/package/README.md

-# `package-name`
+# `astro-kit`

-This is an [Astro integration](https://docs.astro.build/en/guides/integrations-guide/) that TODO:description
+This is a package that contains utilities to help you build Astro integrations.

 ## Usage